|

 standing ovation honored us.
 On this page, you can see some photos from

-this gathering at the State Capitol.
 The next step was to design the plate.
 I

-approached Mr. Walker, designer of “Faith and
+Mr. Walker, designer of “Faith and

 Courage” a Tribute to US Military Chaplains displayed at the TN Museum

 of Aviation in Sevierville, designed the plate to honor Molly Pitcher.
-Because she was one of the first known

 woman honored for taking up arms in defense in the U.S. Revolutionary War